Discharge of patients into care homes without testing ‘unlawful’ – High Court

 The judges rejected other claims by the women made under human rights legislation, and against NHS England.

+In the judgment on Wednesday, Lord Justice Bean and Mr Justice Garnham concluded that policies contained in documents released in March and early April 2020 were unlawful because they failed to take into account the risk to elderly and vulnerable residents from non-symptomatic transmission of the virus.

+The judges said: “The drafters of the documents of March 17 and April 2 simply failed to take into account the highly relevant consideration of the risk to elderly and vulnerable residents from asymptomatic transmission.”

-A spokesman for the former health secretary said the High Court had found he acted reasonably and he had been cleared “of any wrongdoing”, but added that PHE “failed to tell ministers what they knew about asymptomatic transmission” of Covid-19″.
+A spokesman for the former health secretary said the High Court had found he acted reasonably and he had been cleared “of any wrongdoing”, adding that PHE “failed to tell ministers what they knew about asymptomatic transmission” of Covid-19.

 He continued: “Mr Hancock has frequently stated how he wished this had been brought to his attention earlier.”

-Speaking outside court, Miss Harris said she hopes the judgment will help families who lost loved ones “due to this Government’s reckless and unlawful policies”.
+Speaking outside court, Miss Harris said she hoped the judgment will help families who lost loved ones “due to this Government’s reckless and unlawful policies”.

 She said: “Their actions exposed many vulnerable people to a greater risk of death – and many thousands did die.